 Since this is a County park, continued, regular maintenance of the site is planned.
-Monitoring of wetland and riparian planting areas by professional biologists will identify corrective actions to be implemented by the County.
-Local “Friends of Meadowdale Beach Park” and educational users will further supplement maintenance of landscaped habitat areas.
-The O&M agreement between the County and BNSF will include provisions that ensure BNSF has adequate resources to maintain the bridge long term.
+Monitoring of wetland and riparian planting areas by professional biologists and Habitat Specialists will identify corrective actions to be implemented by the County.
+This park has several volunteer groups that engage in vegetation maintenance.
+In addition, the multiple environmental educational groups have a vested interest in this project and have expressed interest in volunteer opportunities.
+The C&M agreement between the County and BNSF will include provisions that ensure BNSF has adequate resources to maintain the bridge long term.

 Explain why it is important to do this project now instead of later.

 The proposed project provides an important opportunity to improve habitat conditions for juvenile Chinook salmon who have migrated out of their natal rivers.
 The importance of doing the project now is based on the need to advance restoration through a proper balance of river and nearshore projects.
-The proposed project is one of only a few opportunities in the estuary and marine nearshore of WRIA 8 that is ready to move forward in the coming years.
+The proposed project is one of only a few opportunities in the estuary and marine nearshore of WRIA 8 that is ready to move forward in the coming years and this project will achieve 50% of the habitat goal identified in the plan for pocket estuary restoration.

 The timing is right because the project has momentum and support through the participation and outreach to BNSF conducted to date.
 At this time, the project is fully supported within the County and BNSF is actively participating in project development activities, including working with the County on an O&M agreement for the project.
 Stakeholders and the public are very interested in the project moving forward at this time.